 The additional funding will help coastal councils contribute to better management and protection of South Australia’s valuable coastal assets, and address climate change risks on a local scale.

-Coastal councils have been invited to apply for the 2020-21 round of grants, which close 14 August 2020.
+Coastal councils have been invited to apply for the 2020–21 round of grants.
+Applications are being assessed and applicants will be notified as soon as possible.

 Congratulations to the 2019-20 Coast Protection Grant recipients